Kariqs/Car-Hawa/README.md

-# Car-Hawa
+# CAR-HAWA

-# CAR-HAWA is an online shop made using EJS,CSS, JavaScript and Express Js.
+CAR-HAWA is an online shop made using EJS,CSS, JavaScript and Express Js.

 The data for the website is stored in mongodb with the aid of mongoose.